-MoDOT's performance of 1.3 percent in the first quarter of fiscal year 2008 was well below the target of 2 percent.
+MoDOT's performance of 0.9 percent in 2007 is well below the target of 2 percent.
+The improvement when compared to 2006 results represents a savings of \$25 million for a \$1.1 billion 2007 construction program.
 The overall improvement is a result of a strong emphasis placed on constructing projects within budget, the use of practical design and value engineering.
 By limiting overruns on contracts, MoDOT can deliver more projects, leading to an overall improvement of the entire highway system.
-The Performance Plus employee incentive program has placed additional emphasis on completion of projects within budget.
+The Performance Plus employee incentive program is placing additional emphasis on completion of projects within budget.